santhoshpkumar/Behaviour-Cloning-Autonomous-DrivingInSimulator/README.md

 [image]

 On the first trained model with 5 epochs the car was able to cross over the bridge, but failed to contineu forward and went into the lake.
 The model needs some more tweeking.

+On retraining with a better data set, that included lot of images where the steer angle would bring it back to center of the road.
+With this change was able to drive around the circuit without going off the road.

+## MODEL 7

+With the armed insight that a better data with equal negative and positive will help produce a better model, I first focused on getting a new data set with images from the second track.
+Also went ahead and used the nvida model and some slight modification of adding a dropoff resulted in a model which now can steer the car even when it veers off road.
+I am quite satisfied with the modle and a great learning on the effect of the right quality of data to build a model.